MTrajK/FootballPoll/src/dynamodb/README.md

     *RCU*: 3\
     *WCU*: 1

-Don't be confused with the relational databases, this db is not designed for relations, it is designed for fast queries (to optimize write/read capacity units)!
+This db is not designed for relations, it is designed for fast queries (to optimize write/read capacity units), so don't think of it as a relational database!

 Simple comparasion between dynamodb and relational databases: